post-hero-img

 Site Search UI Example 2: Barracuda

-barracuda- a great search page design example
+search ui design example 2

 Barracuda Networks offers an intuitive “search as you type” search experience that speeds up and helps users with content discoverability